RomansWorks/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Rubric Points

-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+Below I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* `model.py` containing the script to create and train the model
-* drive.py for driving the car in autonomous mode.
+* `drive.py` for driving the car in autonomous mode.
 Modified with speed parameter.
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
-* writeup_report.md  summarizing the results
+* `writeup_report.md`  summarizing the results
-* video.mp4 proof of autonomous driving (two consecutive laps)
+* `video.mp4` proof of autonomous driving (two consecutive laps)

 Also included in the git repository (optional, and very large):
 1. `run1/` - Images from the first recorded run, which were used to create video.mp4
 2. `recorded_drives/` - the training data used to train the model

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code

-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing:

 ```sh
 python drive.py model.h5
 ```